CMed01/django_project_gitpod/README.md

 # Notes

+- This codes adds an new installations to the requirements.txt file
     - pip3 freeze --local > requirements.txt

 ## Database